ynput/ayon-documentation/website/docs/artist_hosts_aftereffects.md

 ![Highlights](assets/aftereffects_publish_instance.png)

 Name of publishable instance (eg. subset name) could be configured with a template in `project_settings/global/tools/creator/subset_name_profiles`.
-(This must be configured by admin who has access to Openpype Settings.)
+(This must be configured by admin who has access to AYON Settings.)

 Trash icon under the list of instances allows to delete any selected `render` instance.